What is the client ID?

-By default, the client ID is supplied to Coveo Usage Analytics (Coveo UA) and kept in the local storage of the user’s browser.
+By default, the client ID is supplied to Coveo Usage Analytics (Coveo UA) and is kept in a first-party cookie as well as the local storage of the browser.
+See Local storage and cookies for details.

 Note